Computer Science Placement Test: Topics List

 - Explain the difference between a spreadsheet and a database.

-4. Using presentation software, you should know how to:
+4. Using Microsoft PowerPoint, Apple Keynote, or Google Slides, you should know how to:

 - Insert and resize images;